rancher/elemental-toolkit/packages/immutable-rootfs/README.md

 boot time with the immutable specific setup.
 The immutability concept refers to read only root (`/`) system.
-To ensure the linux OS is still functional certain paths or areas are required to be writable, in those cases an ephemeral overaly tmpfs is set in place.
+To ensure the linux OS is still functional certain paths or areas are required to be writable, in those cases an ephemeral overlay tmpfs is set in place.
 Additionaly, the immutable rootfs module can also mount a custom list of device blocks with read write permissions, those are mostly devoted to store persistent data.